- What are the hours of the Shorter Libraries?

 To request an interlibrary loan, see the links and instructions on the Request Forms page.

 Yes.
 There are more than fifty computers available for Internet and GALILEO searching in the Rome campus library and IT Lab within the library.
-The Marietta campus library has 14 workstations.
-The Riverdale campus has 34, and Duluth has 15.

 When checking out materials at any of the following libraries, you must provide your Shorter University ID card.
-As nessecary, explain that your Shorter University ID serves as your library card for Livingston Library.
+As necessary, explain that your Shorter University ID serves as your library card for Livingston Library.
 You are responsible for any fines; you cannot transfer fines to your Shorter University account.
 You must also abide by the regulations of the lending library.

 Andrew College, Cuthbert